TEAC 7001 Aboriginal & Culturally Responsive Pedagogies

 Level Postgraduate Coursework Level 7 subject

-Students must be enrolled in 1714 Master of Teaching (Secondary) or 1848 Master of Teaching (Secondary) STEM.
+Students must be enrolled in 1714 Master of Teaching (Secondary) or 1848 Master of Teaching (Secondary) STEM and have successfully completed 40 credit points before enrolling in this subject.

 On successful completion of this subject, students should be able to: